THE REVEALING OF THE SONS OF GOD

 We believe that the “scripture” the Lord referred to was as follows:

 Therefore with joy you will draw water from the wells of salvation.
 (Isaiah 12:3)

 The Lord Jesus is the great Well of Salvation.
 Whoever drinks of Him not only will never thirst again but will himself become a well of eternal life for spiritually dead mankind.

-(But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified.)
+But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified.
 (John 7:39)

 In order to become a well of living water we must pass from Pentecost to Tabernacles.
 We must not only be anointed as the Holy Spirit enables our ministry but we must become the throne of God and of the Lamb so the eternal Life of God will flow from within us.

 What joy we shall experience as we draw water from the well of salvation within us and see the members of dead mankind enter eternal life in Christ!

 Truly, the creation is not waiting in vain for the revealing of the sons of God.

 The Prophet Ezekiel describes the saint becoming a tree of life, and then becoming a source of eternal life for the multitudes of the earth.